 - 2 teaspoons orange zest

-- 100 grams neutral oil like sunflower or grapeseed
+- 100 g neutral oil sunflower or grapeseed work well

 - 1 large egg